Mangomindai/agentguard/README.md

 **AI Agent Governance Kernel — Trust, Approvals, Audit**

+If your agent can break this — it better be good at breaking Bitcoin.

 > *"Your AI agents are only as safe as the system governing them."*

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)